Shannen Doherty Reveals She’s Been In Contact With Luke Perry, Gets Emotional When Asked About ‘90210’ Co-Star

-Shannon Doherty says she has been “in contact” with Luke Perry in the days following his stroke at age 52.
+Shannen Doherty says she has been “in contact” with Luke Perry in the days following his stroke at age 52.
 And based on her comments, it sounds like the actor still needs a lot of prayers and good wishes as he weathers the biggest health crisis of his life.

 While at a charity gala over the weekend, Shannen Doherty got emotional when asked about the condition of her longtime TV love after he suffered a massive stroke last week while at his California home, Entertainment Tonight reports.
 The Beverly Hills, 90210 alum said it is hard for her to talk about Luke Perry’s health crisis without breaking down.